Working with the media

 - Help your research reach the communities you need to reach

-You can help retain control by having your own digital footprint (a personal website, social media, blog).
+You can help retain control by having your own (a personal website, social media, blog).
 This allows you to capitalise on the positives of a story, and add value to it, yet also be responsive to any negatives or misconceptions—people genuinely appreciate additional commentary from the scientists involved.

 With a bit of strategic thinking, honing the messages you want to get out and audiences you want to reach, the media can provide a significant pathway to research uptake.